 Human Reproduction Reloaded

-We are proud to be part of the UZH University Research Priority Programs (URPP) where we with the Schwank lab investigate the use of AI 🐱💻 and CRISPR-based technologies ✂️ 🧬 for germline editing.
-Moreover, these efforts aim at providing policy guidance on the societal impact and legal challenges of rapidly changing medical technology on human reproduction.
+We are proud to be part of the UZH University Research Priority Programs (URPP) where we together with the Schwank lab investigate the use of AI 🐱💻 and CRISPR-based technologies ✂️ 🧬 for germline editing.
+Our efforts aim at providing policy guidance on the societal impact and legal challenges of rapidly changing medical technology on human reproduction.
 The goals and objectives of the subproject SP4

-CRISPR Technology in Human Reproductionwe are working on are detailed below (taken from the URPP Human Reproduction Reloaded official website ).
+CRISPR Technology in Human Reproductionare detailed below (taken from the URPP Human Reproduction Reloaded official website ).

 The range of reproductive options investigated by the URPP H2R includes the potential future scenarios that rely on CRISPR-based technologies.
 The opportunities and risks of human germline editing using the CRISPR technology are being discussed extensively worldwide.
 Genetic modification of the germline with CRISPR might represent a promising approach for curing monogenetic disorders (e.g. cystic fibrosis), and for reducing genetic risk factors associated with common chronic diseases in which multiple genes interact with environmental factors (e.g. obesity, coronary heart disease, diabetes, Alzheimer’s disease, and multiple cancers).
 However, the consequences of such modifications for future generations are still unclear; indications are ambiguous, and technical feasibility is challenging.
 Here, we intend to evaluate opportunities, risks, and limitations specific to the CRISPR technology for germline editing.
 We will address these specific questions: